Top Product Manager Interview Questions with Example Answers [2022]

 • - Quantitative reasoning

-• Question Overview: This question checks that the candidate understands the importance of a dashboard and how to create one.
+• Question Overview: This question checks that the candidate is familiar with the product development process and has experience in it.

 What the interviewer is looking for: